Favorite Hiking Regions and Destinations in Switzerland

 Lying in the lower Engadine Valley, and set on a natural terrace, Guarda is may be considered the most romantic village in the whole Engadine Valley, and certainly one of the best preserved.
 No tour in the Engadine would be complete without staying at the Hotel Meisser and having dinner in their award-winning restaurant.
-On Alpenwild's Hiking in the Engadine tour we stay the night in Guarda and always enjoy the experience.

 The Jungfrau Region is located to the south of the Bernese Oberland and is centered around the peaks of the Jungfrau, Mönch, and Eiger.
 The Lauterbrunnen and Grindelwald valleys and the Aletsch Glacier are also part of this region.
 The region is a UNESCO World Heritage Site, one of the most scenic and beautiful areas in the Alps and is an exceptional destination for hiking.
 Alpenwild tours in the Jungfrau include Exploring the Jungfrau, the Best of the Swiss Alps, and the Alps Photo Workshop.

 The Jura Mountains is a sub-alpine range arcing across northwestern Switzerland between the Rhine and the Rhone.
 The name "Jura" comes from a Celtic word meaning "forest."
 The range gives its name to the Swiss canton of Jura and to the Jurassic period of geologic time.
 The Jura is a wonderful hiking region, with many nature parks, and offers a vast area for cross country skiing.